Soest, Netherlands: The town of Soest

 Agricultural activity is still visible as there is much farmland within Soest.
-The biggest area is in the center of the town, on a hill, and are called 'de Engh'.
+The biggest area is in the center of the town, on a hill, and is called 'de Engh'.
 A small street is het Kerkpad (literally, the Church Path).
 The Soesterduinen (sand dunes), is a popular area for recreation.

 Numerous churches depict the Calvinist/Catholic tradition of Soest and the region.
 Wilhelmina Kerk Soest, Gereformeerde Kerk Vrijgemaakt, Emmakerk and the Evangelie Gemeente Soest (meets in church building Julianakerk) are the main churches.

 Soestduinen, meaning Soest Dunes, a small town between Soest and Soesterberg contains acres upon acres of sand dunes named the Lange Duinen (meaning the long dunes).

 Currently some 50,000 inhabitants live in Soest, consisting mainly of commuters.